 Easter Island is now officially a part of Chile and most of the islanders now speak Spanish with a small percentage speaking Rapa Nui.
 Both languages currently use the Latin script.

 THE VOYNICH MANUSCRIPT

 In the early 20th century, Wilfrid Voynich, an antique dealer from New York, visited Villa Mondragone in Italy in search of books.
 He found many historical texts from a Jesuit school there.
 One of the trunks included manuscripts from the 17th century belonging to Athanasius Kircher, a German Jesuit scholar and polymath.
 One of these manuscripts looked unusual and Voynich acquired it, eager to decipher it.
 Alas, he died before ever unlocking the manuscript’s secrets.
 Today, the book can be found in the Beinecke Rare Book and Manuscript Library at Yale University.

 The manuscript has over 200 pages and 170,000 characters with several detailed images.
 It is assumed that the majority of the text deals with botanical and herbal subject matters.
-It contains drawings of plants with roots, leaves and flowers, includes Zodiac charts and illustrations of optical phenomena.
+It contains drawings of plants with roots, leaves and flowers, and includes astrological symbols and illustrations of optical phenomena.

 This motley assortment of themes and representations is possibly related to medieval beliefs about disease and healing.
-In the middle ages, medical treatment required knowledge of one’s zodiac sign.
+In the middle ages, medical treatment required knowledge of astrology.
 The end of the book includes recipes, apparently indicating cooking steps for the herbs collected.

 Alchemical secrets or a hoax?